 Commercial truck accidents are still a major problem on U.S. roads.
 Despite a projected decrease in the number of automobile-related fatalities in 2019, trucks were involved in more fatal accidents in 2019.

 Lockdowns due to COVID-19 reduced traffic all over the country, and yet traffic fatalities have risen.
 Authorities believe this is because people are driving more recklessly on the empty roads.
 The National Highway Traffic Safety Administration (NHTSA) also estimates that highway deaths could continue to rise as post-pandemic roadway use increases.

-In an effort to lower the rising number of truck accidents, the Federal Motor Carrier Safety Administration (FMCSA) has passed a law that truck carriers must install electronic logging devices (ELDs) in all their trucks by December 2017.
+To lower the rising number of truck accidents, the Federal Motor Carrier Safety Administration (FMCSA) passed a law that truck carriers must install electronic logging devices (ELDs) in all their trucks by December 2017.

-So what are ELDs, and exactly how will they help to prevent truck accidents?
+So what are ELDs, how to they work, and have they helped prevent truck accidents?